BinaryDefense/auto-ossec/README.md

 In order to automatically install Linux, run the following command as root/sudo:

-./auto_ossec.bin <server_ip> y
+./auto_ossec.bin <server_ip> url=urlto/ossec.tar.gz

 The server IP address is the IP address of your OSSEC server installation.
-The "y" specifies that you want to automatically install.
+The url=<site> specifies that you want to automatically install.
 You can also specify a wildcard for your hostname of the AGENT.
 To do this you can type:

-./auto_ossec.bin <server_ip> * y
+./auto_ossec.bin <server_ip> * url=https://bintray.com/artifact/download/ossec/ossec-hids/ossec-hids-2.8.3.tar.gz

 This will automatically install OSSEC through the Internet and specify a wildcard for the IP address of the agent.
 This is useful when installing agents on dynamic IP addresses.